koii-network/docs/koii/faq/faq.md

 ## Q: I am trying to run twitter tasks for a while now but keeps facing this issue "Password is incorrect or email verfication needed".

-please ask  open an inclination window, go to twitter login page and use your username(not email or phone number), and password to log in to twitter.
+please open an **incognito** window, go to twitter login page and use your username(not email or phone number), and password to log in to twitter.
 You might faced a reCAPTCHA from twitter.
 After any verification such as email or phone number and you can log in without the verfication, use Koii Node and try to run the task again.

 ## Tutorial for Finnie Wallet